Faculty & Staff Directory

 About

 Emily Cain completed her Ph.D at Fordham University (2016) in the History of Christianity and her M.Div at Princeton Theological Seminary (2007).
-Her primary area of research is Christian Late Antiquity and its intersection with the Greco-Roman World.
-Specifically, she examines philosophical and medical texts about sensory perception to rethink the ways in which early Christian authors understood their relationships to the world, to the divine, and to the other through visual metaphors.
+Her primary area of research is Christian Late Antiquity and its intersection with the Ancient Mediterranean World.
+Specifically, she examines philosophical and medical texts about ancient conceptions of the body to reveal the ways in which late ancient Christians constructed themselves, their worlds, and their God.
 Her research is tied together around the central themes of ancient conceptions of the body, rhetoric, and power/agency.
 She is always interested in what lies beneath the surface, so to speak, as she seeks to uncover assumptions that both authors and readers bring to ancient texts.

 Program Areas